 RSUs – living beyond your means

 Don’t become reliant on RSUs to live beyond your means.
-You can’t predict what the value of the RSUs will be at the time of vesting.
-Stock prices fluctuate and sometimes not in a good way.
+You can’t predict the value of the RSUs at the time of vesting.
+Stock prices fluctuate, and sometimes not in a good way.
 Do not look at RSUs as a source to meet your living expenses.
-Use them as a savings device.
-Whether you’re keeping them as stock or cashing them out and saving the proceeds elsewhere, it’s wise not to have RSUs pay the monthly expenses.
-Instead, use RSUs to increase savings, paying off debt, or a little bit of both.
+Use them as savings devices.
+Whether keeping them as stock or cashing them out and saving the proceeds elsewhere, it’s wise not to have RSUs pay the monthly expenses.
+Instead, use RSUs to increase savings, pay off debt, or both.

 Planning For the Future

-RSUs are an excellent employer benefit to help you reach retirement, improve cash-flow, pay off debts, or help achieve other financial goals.
-If used and planned for properly, they can set you up for long-term financial success.
+RSUs are an excellent employer benefit to help you retire, improve cash flow, pay off debts, or help achieve other financial goals.
+They can set you up for long-term financial success if used and planned for properly.